ionic-team/ionic-docs/src/pages/enterprise/offline-storage.md

 When a document is synchronized, the Couchbase Lite replicator will add an <code>_attachments</code> dictionary to the document’s properties if it contains a blob.
 A random access name will be generated for each <code>Blob</code> which is different to the "avatar" key that was used in the example above.
-On the image below, the document now contains the <code>_attachments</code> dictionary when viewed in the Couchbase Server Admin Console.

 A blob also has properties such as <code>"digest"</code> (a SHA-1 digest of the data), <code>"length"</code> (the length in bytes), and optionally <code>"content_type"</code> (the MIME type).
 The data is not stored in the document, but in a separate content-addressable store, indexed by the digest.

-This <code>Blob</code> can be retrieved on the Sync Gateway REST API at <a href="http://localhost:4984/justdoit/user.david/blob_1" class="bare">http://localhost:4984/justdoit/user.david/blob_1</a>.
-Notice that the blob identifier in the URL path is "blob_1" (not "avatar").
--->

 ## Query